ACSchott526/ACSchott526/README.md

 ### Feedback

-Feel to to email me at crxlolbyte@gmail for any feedback, comments or questions!
+Feel free to email me at crxlolbyte@gmail for any feedback, comments or questions!